 - Don't overcrowd the air fryer basket.
 There needs to be room for the air to circulate evenly so they don't transfer steam from one to the other causing them not to crisp up.

-- Frozen Air fryer Brussel sprouts - If you have a bag of them in your freezer, use them!
-You don't even need to thaw them.
+- Frozen Air fryer Brussels sprouts – If you have a bag of them in your freezer, use them!
+You don’t even need to thaw them.
 Halfway through the cooking time, you may want to consider cutting them in half to maximize their potential for getting crispy.
 You may also need to air fry them a bit longer.

 - Brussels sprouts need high heat to get crispy.
 The air fryer should be between 380-400 degrees F. Any hotter than that, they'll burn and become too bitter.
 Any lower and they won't brown and crisp up.